Skip to main content

 presentations:readList your presentations, get presentation metadata

-A key without the relevant scope returns 403 forbidden from the affected endpoint.
-Pick the narrowest scope set that fits the use case — a script that only lists decks should use presentations:read only.
+A key without the relevant scope returns permission-denied (HTTP 403) from the affected endpoint.
+Pick the narrowest scope set that fits the use case.
+A script that only lists decks should use presentations:read only.

 Lifecycle